 With extensive experience in private and public companies, Martin advises on capital re-structuring, equity fund raises, mergers and acquisitions including by general offer, MBOs, MBIs, IPOs including by reverse takeover, on AIM and delisting.

 Martin qualified as a barrister in 1981 working at a leading company law chambers and then re-qualified as a solicitor in 1983 working at Norton Rose, Vizards and then Tarlo Lyons prior to its merger with Blake Morgan in 2006.
-Martin is also Company Secretary of Forbidden Technologies plc and Osirium Technologies plc.
+Martin is also Company Secretary of Blackbird plc and Osirium Technologies plc.

 - QCA (Quoted Companies Alliance) Legal Committee